 5. Critical Thinking

 Civil engineers are often confronted with challenging problems and must be able to devise the most effective and reasonable approach when dealing with them.
-In order to do so, they must have the ability to think fast but precisely in order to apply general rules to specific problems and to solve them.
+In order to do this, they must have the ability to think precisely and be able to apply concepts and rules to specific problems.

 6. Leadership Skills